davekopecek/davekopecek.com/README.md

 ## davekopecek.com

 My personal blog.
-I hesitate to say "fork me", but do what you have to do.
 It was created using [Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes), a two column responsive Jekyll theme.
 I maintain and deploy this blog from a Windows 10 system.
 I'm not a "ruby guy" so things that may be obvious to other were certainly not to me.
 Here's some info about my current system:

     C:\>ruby -v
     ruby 2.0.0p645 (2015-04-13) [x64-mingw32]